 This chapter lists all the preparatory steps required to start integrating your solution with ConnectID.
 It includes getting credentials, downloading libraries and registering them in your solution.
 When you have completed the steps in Stage 1, you will be ready to start the integration and implement the first business scenario of a person registration.

-2. Request credentials for the Beta environment from the ConnectID team.
+- Request credentials for the Beta environment from the ConnectID team.
 Specify the name of your Member Association.
+More on the environments we use can be found here.

 Stage 2 - force registration of a person